 - Nathan Mikaere Wallis from Brainwave

-and Lyn Worsley from The Resilience Doughnut – where she is now delighted to have become an Accredited Trainer, keen to present the Doughnut model to parents, carers and students
+- and Lyn Worsley from The Resilience Doughnut – where she is now delighted to have become an Accredited Trainer, keen to present the model of The Resilience Doughnut to parents, carers and children.